opensearch-project/sql/docs/user/dql/functions.rst

 Usage: addtime(expr1, expr2) adds expr2 to expr1 and returns the result.
 If argument is TIME, today's date is used; if argument is DATE, time at midnight is used.

-Argument type: DATE/DATETIME/TIMESTAMP/TIME, DATE/DATETIME/TIMESTAMP/TIME
+Argument type: DATE/TIMESTAMP/TIME, DATE/TIMESTAMP/TIME

 Return type map:

-(DATE/DATETIME/TIMESTAMP, DATE/DATETIME/TIMESTAMP/TIME) -> DATETIME
+(DATE/TIMESTAMP, DATE/TIMESTAMP/TIME) -> TIMESTAMP

-(TIME, DATE/DATETIME/TIMESTAMP/TIME) -> TIME
+(TIME, DATE/TIMESTAMP/TIME) -> TIME

 Antonyms: `SUBTIME`_